Dowhill Castle: History

 The land on which Dowhill Castle stands was originally owned by the Crambeth family who lived there for many generations, including the thirteenth century bishop Matthew de Crambeth.
 The land passed into the ownership of a branch of the Lindsay family in around 1398, who built the castle and became the feudal barons of Dowhill in 1412 when that title was given to William Lindsay by the Crambeths.

+According to Adam Blackwood, Patrick Lindsay, laird of Dowhill warned Mary, Queen of Scots, of a plot to kidnap her and Lord Darnley as they travelled nearby in June 1565.
 The Lindsays still occupied the castle in 1592 when James Lindsay and Elizabeth Colville married there.
 The family was persecuted for their support of the Covenanters in the seventeenth century and thereafter their affluence severely decreased.

 After a series of legal disputes further impoverished the Lindsays, the thirteenth feudal baron, James Lindsay, was forced to sell much of his estates; in 1731 the land surrounding the castle was purchased by the architect William Adam so that he could build up his own estate.
 The castle itself was purchased by Adam in 1740.
 While the castle was still "fit for the habitation of a Gentleman's family" at the time of his purchase, Adam did not want to become a Scottish laird and instead constructed his own house, Blairadam, and gave the castle over as accommodation for his labourers.